-StarHub has recently worked with ST Kinetics to introduce the Aethon-designed TUG robots, used to transport laundry, in three hotels from this year - Capri by Frasers Changi City Point, Four Points by Sheraton and Grand Copthorne Waterfront.
+StarHub has recently worked with ST Kinetics to introduce the Aethon-designed TUG robots, used to transport laundry, in three hotels from this year - Capri by Frasers Changi City, Singapore, Four Points by Sheraton Singapore, Riverview and Grand Copthorne Waterfront Hotel Singapore.
 Discussions are ongoing with another 17 hotels.
 The TUG robot is central to a revolutionary project to reengineer the back-of-house laundry process, that integrates different technologies like RFID, robotics, smart tagging/ID carts into an end-to-end solution.
 The TUG robot takes over menial tasks such as transporting and heavy lifting of huge laundry carts across RIFD scanning stations to automatically count the different quantities of linen items like towels, pillow cases etc, and deliver these pre-packed carts to every guest room floor for the housekeeping room attendant to simply take over the carts and immediately go about making up guest rooms.

 At the end of the day, our stay at a particular hotel is made different with that “last mile” human touch or what we commonly call “customer service”.
 Having room service items delivered to guests in their rooms are simple hygiene factors, what most guests almost take for granted.
 It has to be there, and it has to be delivered in an expected time after the request is made.
 But the absence of room service delivery, or delayed or unfulfilled deliveries will result in a negative experience many guests will refuse to accept, making complaints or worse writing negative reviews on social media or travels sites.
 This is a risk most decent hotels will not want to take.